Emutbal

-Emutbal or Yamutbal (Note: Yamut and bal were amorite god names.) was the name of a tribe or a region in ancient Mesopotamia, located to the east of the Tigris, stretching from the ancient city of Šar-Sin to Marud.
+Emutbal or Yamutbal (Note: "Yamut" and "bal" were the names of Amorite deities.) was the name of a tribe or a region in ancient Mesopotamia, located to the east of the Tigris, stretching from the ancient city of Šar-Sin to Marud.
 In 1834 B.C.E.
-Kudur-Mabuk, the Amorite king, ruled the land.
-In 1784 B.C.E. the country was conquered by the Babylonian king Hammurabi.
+Kudur-Mabuk, the Amorite chieftain, held control of the land.

+From 1786 to 1782 B.C.E., the Babylonian king Hammurabi achieved military successes over Emutbal, finally conquering the land by 1763 B.C.E.